Mglt-b/Fut21Bot/README.md

 # Bot for bid and snipe automation in fifa 21 ultimate team</br></br>
 You need to set data in login section, your password, and every cookies content</br>
 Price are calculed with futbin actual prices</br>
-Use it since 3 days, don't have troubles</br>
+Use it since 10 days, don't have troubles</br>
 Use it at your own risk </br>
 It can be run in back task </br>
+GUI is coming... </br>

 # With Python</br>
 import webbot</br>